is a beta 1.7c version of the EngineSim program, and you are invited

 graphics window by clicking on the engine name.
 The chosen engine

-Flight Conditions include the Mach number, airspeed, altitude, pressure,
+The Flight input panel lets you change the Mach number, airspeed, altitude, pressure,

 temperature, and throttle and afterburner settings.
 There are several different